kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 ~~~
 {: #fig-tcp-relay title="Establishing a TCP relay"}

-When the client is an application-protocol relay, it MAY use the mechanism
+When the client is forwarding at the application protocol layer, rather than
+relaying the bytes exchanged on the transport, the client MAY use mechanisms
-provided by the application protocols to relay the identity of the client being
+provided by the application protocols to convey the identity of the client being
 relayed.
-For example, a client acting as a HTTP proxy can forward HTTP requests
+For instance, a client acting as an HTTP proxy can forward HTTP
-to servers at the HTTP request level, indicating the IP address of the HTTP
+requests to servers on the HTTP request level, incorporating the IP address of
-clients by adding the Forwarded header field to each of the HTTP request that it
+the original HTTP clients by adding the "Forwarded" header field to each HTTP
-forwards.
+request it forwards.

 # Application-Layer Protocol Negotiation